 Notably, many Apple Watch users kept up those exercise levels through Quitter’s Day and into the following months.
 Nearly 80 percent of those who increased their exercise minutes maintained those increased exercise levels through the second half of January, with 90 percent of that group also maintaining elevated levels through February and March.”

-Meanwhile, and perhaps most interesting to folks of this site, will be iOS 26.3, likely releasing to public availability later in the month.
-That should allow 3rd party smartwatches to start to receive actionable smart notifications.
-Up until now that’s been limited to simply dismissing a notification, but not responding to it (e.g. responding to a text message).
+Meanwhile, and perhaps most interesting to folks on this site, will be iOS 26.3, likely releasing to public availability later in the month.
+That should allow 3rd-party smartwatches to start to receive actionable smart notifications.
+Up until now, that’s been limited to simply dismissing a notification, but not responding to it (e.g., responding to a text message).
 Of course, while companies like Garmin and others have had access to this in beta for a bit, it remains to be seen how they expand for support for this feature, which rolled out to the public.
-Further, at present this notification forwarding as described does have a notable downside for sports tech reviewers: You can’t receive notifications on more than one device at a time (today, all devices get a notification).
+Further, at present, this notification-forwarding as described does have a notable downside for sports tech reviewers: You can’t receive notifications on more than one device at a time (today, all devices get a notification).

 Amazfit Active Max Quick Thoughts: